Latest updates on the coronavirus and heart disease

-Home > Go Red for Women > The campaign
+Home > About our Programmes > Go Red for Women > The campaign

 Go Red for Women is an international awareness campaign dedicated to the prevention, diagnosis and control of cardiovascular disease (CVD) in women.
 The American Heart Association created the Go Red for Women campaign in 2004 to empower women with the knowledge and tools to take charge of their heart health.
 The World Heart Federation, together with its members, has taken the campaign global to raise awareness of the fact that heart disease and stroke is their number one killer.